 As the chart shows, app usage stays largely steady throughout the day on the Smaato platform.
 Marketers are still attempting to reach users during the traditional “prime time” hours at around 8 p.m. that were established by the television industry decades ago.
 At this time, bidding activity is especially high.
 However, the steady influx of ad impressions throughout the morning hours — a time when bidding activity is still quite low — represents a great opportunity for advertisers to reach users.

 There’s little doubt that app usage will continue to grow in the US for years to come.
-The US might be a mature market when it comes to smartphone adoption compared to some fast-growing Asian countries, but it’s still an invaluable market for both advertisers and publishers.
+The rate of smartphone penetration in the US might make it mature market when compared to some fast-growing Asian countries, but it’s still an invaluable region for both advertisers and publishers alike.